blouyakis/emt_basic/module_4_test.md

 ### Q35 🟢
 **Front**
-Purpose of constricting band after venomous snake bite is to impede:
+The purpose of a constricting band after a venomous snake bite is to impede the spread of which of the following?
-• Venom • Arterial blood • **Lymph** • Both A & C
+• **Venom** • Arterial blood • Lymph • Both A & C

 **Back**
-**Answer:** Slows lymphatic spread of venom.
+**Answer:** Slows spread of venom.

 ---

 ### Q36 🟢
 **Front**
-70-year-old MVC with paradoxical movement.
-First?
+An unresponsive 70-year-old female was the unrestrained driver involved in a front end car crash.
+She has a hematoma to her forehead, she is taking rapid, shallow respirations, and you observe paradoxical chest wall movement.
+You should first:
-• **Administer oxygen** • Vest extrication device • Rapid extrication • Bulky dressing chest
+• Administer oxygen • Vest extrication device • **Rapid extrication** • Bulky dressing chest

 **Back**
-**Answer:** High-flow O₂ for suspected flail chest while still seated.
+**Answer:** Rapid extrication

 ---

 ### Q37 🟢
 **Front**
-88-year-old muriatic acid spill on chest.
-First action?
+An 88-year-old male spilled muriatic acid on himself while cleaning metal.
+He complains of pain to his chest and abdomen.
+You observe that his clothing is wet where he spilled the acid.
+You should first:
-• Remove clothing • Into ambulance • Pour water • Apply baking soda
+• **Remove clothing** • Into ambulance • Pour water • Apply baking soda

 **Back**
 **Answer:** Strip contaminated clothing before irrigation.